 Who am I?

-This question has torn at my soul for most of my life.
-As early as I can remember understanding the notions of gender expression, identity and sexual orientation, I have been plagued with confusion about where I belong in the world.
+This question has torn at my heart for most of my life.
+As early as I can remember learning about the notions of gender expression, identity and sexual orientation, I have been plagued with confusion about where I belong in the world.
 It’s important to note here that my confusion was not of my own making.
 I have never felt as though my experiences as a queer and trans person have ever been supported or validated within our society.
-Instead, upon birth a doctor assigned me with a very specific identity based on nothing more than the appearance of my genitals; an assumption that was intended to enforce strict gender stereotypes before I was ever cognizant enough to decide these things for myself.
-In essence, I was coercively labelled a man before I was even able to comprehend the definition of the term man and how it would define my life experiences.
+Instead, upon birth a doctor assigned me with a very specific identity based on nothing more than the appearance of my genitals; an assumption that was intended to enforce strict gender stereotypes on me before I was cognizant enough to decide these things for myself.
+In essence, I was coercively labelled a man before I was even able to comprehend the definition of that identity and how it would define my life experiences.